 37. Reward repeat business

-Won some more work from an existing client?
-Reward them through your very own loyalty strategy.
+Won more work from an existing client?
+Reward them with your own loyalty strategy.
 How you reward them is up to you.
-Perhaps you could offer a discount or extra service.
-Encourage loyalty from your own customers by being loyal to them.
+Perhaps you could offer a discount.
+Whatever you choose, encourage loyalty by being loyal in return.

 38. Add personality to your social media accounts

-People don't want to talk to brands and logos, they want to talk to people.
-Add a photo of a real person to your social media accounts and don't always shout about your own business.
-Add personality to your brand and make people warm to you.
+People don't want to talk to logos, they want to talk to people.
+Add a photo of a real person to your social media profiles and don't always shout about your own business.
+Instead, keep it real and don't be afraid to show the 'real you'.

 39. Add an 'About' page to your website

-People want to know who they're dealing with before hiring a new business.
-So make sure your website has a decent 'About' page, describing everything about who you are, your skills and experience and your business values.
+People want to know who they're dealing with before hiring someone.
+Make sure your website has a decent 'About' page, describing who you are, your skills and experience and your business values.
 Remember, your website should build trust and an About page helps do that.

 40. Invest in credibility